 Because of many things, May is a great place for families with children to consider.
 First of all, many other families with children live here, making May a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, May has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, May’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-May is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, May doesn't have a public transportation system that people use for their commute.

 The per capita income in May in 2022 was $24,382, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $97,528 for a family of four.
 However, May contains both very wealthy and poor people as well.